JuliaDiff/ChainRulesCore.jl/docs/src/glossary.md

 The conjugate transpose of the Jacobian for a given function `f`.

+###Automatic Differentiation:

+Automatic Differentiation is the process of applying numerical methods to solving derivative problems, most often algorithmically, using computer programs to achieve high degrees of accuracy.

 ###Derivative:

 The derivative of a function `y = f(x)` with respect to the independent variable `x` denoted `f'(x)` or `dy/dx` is the rate of change of the dependent variable `y` with respect to the change of the independent variable `x`.
 In multiple dimensions, we may refer to the gradient of a function.